-Offices of the yearbook, newspaper, humor magazine, as well as those of Student Government, AWS, IFC, and other student organizations are located on the third floor.
-Meeting rooms on this floor are available for any organization by reservations made through the Union manager's office.
+Offices of the yearbook, newspaper, humor magazine and AWS are located on the third floor.
+Student Government facilities have been moved to the Union basement, and the IFC now directs its many activities from the fourth floor.
+Meeting rooms on this floor are available for any organization by reservations made through the Union Manager's office.